noaa-gml/rtorf/README.md

 ## Implementation in python:

-I’m currently implementing a verison in python:
+I’m currently implementing a version in python:

 | R                  | description                                     | Python |
 |:-------------------|:------------------------------------------------|:-------|